cassiozen/backticks/README.md

 * Compiled and interpreted by V8 (minimun overhead to the project)
 * Learning new syntax is not required
 * Niceties like automatic escaping & automatic array joining
-* Support for layout using generator functions
+* Layout as a generator function

 ## Usage